cristianCeamatu/microverse-ruby-tic-tac-toe/README.md

 ![screenshot](.github/bubble_sort.png)
 ![screenshot](.github/bubble_sort_by2.png)

-> The second bubble sort method sorts an array of strings by the length of each element using the "yield" keyword and a code block.
+> The Tic-Tac-Toe Game

-*Note: The first algorithm exits once an iteration is passed without any swaps made, signalling that the array is completely sorted.
+_Note: The first algorithm exits once an iteration is passed without any swaps made, signalling that the array is completely sorted.
 The second algorithm iterates the maximum possible number times (array.length - 1) before exiting.
-While both methods are suitable for the purposes of this project, it should be noted the first method is better practice in that it does not run code unnecessarily.*
+While both methods are suitable for the purposes of this project, it should be noted the first method is better practice in that it does not run code unnecessarily._

 ## Built With

 - Ruby
 - VSCode
 - Rubocop

 ## Live Demo

-To quickly see our project in action, visit the [live demo](https://repl.it/@cristianCeamatu/Bubble-Sort#main.rb) on repl.it.
+To quickly see our project in action, visit the [live demo]() on repl.it.

 ## Getting Started